dataminer-site/dataminer-site.github.io/docs/extensions/overview.md

 Not all extensions can be autoloaded.
 This can have various reasons: some extensions make several changes to the running DataMiner instance, making autoloading technically not (yet) possible.
-For others, it is prefered to have users opt-in to the extension explicitly before use due to the way they modify behaviour in DuckDB.
+For others, it is prefered to have users opt-in to the extension explicitly before use due to the way they modify behaviour in DataMiner.

 To see which extensions can be autoloaded, check the [official extensions list](official_extensions).